Brewhan/MazeRunner/README.md

 It is up to you; human, (hopefully!) to use that biological thinking cap and return this code to full working order - and then some!

 Please take some time to get familiar with the code itself, located at `MazeRunnerBroken.ino`.
-Should you need to view the source code of the helper functions, i would advise you to look at the file `(https://github.com/Brewhan/MazeRunner/tree/f56d474f4c9369073e22593765222c26e3361c5c/Libs/hardware/libpololu-arduino/avr/libraries/MazeRunner)['MazeRunner.cpp']` which is located in `Documents\Arduino\hardware\libpololu-arduino\avr\libraries`. *It is reccomended you do not change `MazeRunner\MazeRunner.cpp` unless you know what a header file is.*
+Should you need to view the source code of the helper functions, i would advise you to look at the file `MazeRunner.cpp` which is located in `Documents\Arduino\hardware\libpololu-arduino\avr\libraries`. *It is reccomended you do not change `MazeRunner\MazeRunner.cpp` unless you know what a header file is.*

 I have included a file `RUN_GUIDE.md` which ontains instructions on how to run your code on the Robot.
 If you need any help with terminologies, logic, or are simply stuck, feel free to ask myself, or another biological life form for assistance.
 Please refrain from feeding any information to an AI, they will only confuse the situation further!